 fines" are used as "ADC".
 The MRF fines are comprised of mostly

 dirt, grass, and small pieces of plastic and glass.
 Using the MRF fines

 as ADC helps reduce the landfill space taken up by cover soils and

 increases the diversion rate, while cutting operational costs.

-The decomposing garbage produces methane, an explosive, "green house" gas.
+The decomposing garbage produces methane, an explosive, "greenhouse" gas.
 The methane gas is collected, which reduces the amount of gas in the atmosphere and protects against potential health hazards.
-WPWMA has contracted with Energy 2001, who uses most of the gas to generate electricity, which is eventually sold to Roseville Electric.
-The engines are capable of generating 1,600 kW per hour - enough to power 1,000 homes.
+WPWMA has contracted with Energy 2001, who uses most of the gas to generate electricity, which is eventually delivered to the power grid controlled by PG&E. After a recent expansion, the 6 engines operated at the facility are capable of generating enough electricity to power 3,000 homes.

 One of three CAT 3156 landfill gas generators at the gas-to-energy plant.

 When the landfill reaches maximum capacity, it will be "capped" to prevent liquids from coming into contact with the garbage.
 The landfill cap mirrors the layered construction of the liner system and includes a top layer of soil to support native grasses, helping the closed landfill to blend in with the natural surroundings.